Liquorice: Etymology

-As of 2021, its English common name is spelled 'liquorice' in most of the Commonwealth, but 'licorice' in the United States.
+As of 2021, its English common name is spelled 'liquorice' in most of the Commonwealth, but 'licorice' is also used in some countries.

 Description

 Liquorice is a herbaceous perennial, growing to 1 m in height, with pinnate leaves about 7–15 cm long, with 9–17 leaflets.
 The flowers are 8-12 mm long, purple to pale whitish blue, produced in a loose inflorescence.
 The fruit is an oblong pod, 20-30 mm long, containing several seeds.
 The roots are stoloniferous.

 Chemistry

+Liquorice root contains triterpenoids, polyphenols, and polysaccharides.
+Flavonoids account for the yellow root colour.
+The principal glycoside, glycyrrhizin, exists in content of 7% to 10%, depending on cultivation practices.
+The isoflavene glabrene and the isoflavane glabridin, found in the roots of liquorice, are phytoestrogens.

-The scent of liquorice root comes from a complex and variable combination of compounds, of which anethole is up to 3% of total volatiles.
+The scent of liquorice root comes from a complex and variable combination of compounds, of which anethole is some 3% of total volatiles.
 Much of the sweetness in liquorice comes from glycyrrhizin, which has 30–50 times the sweetness of sugar.
 The sweetness is different from sugar, being less instant, tart, and lasting longer.

-The isoflavene glabrene and the isoflavane glabridin, found in the roots of liquorice, are phytoestrogens.